 Results

 For all analyses, significance was set at the p < .05 level.
-Generalized-eta squared (η2G) and Cohen’s d effect size estimates were computed for all significant analyses of variance (ANOVAs) and t-tests, respectively.
-In addition to reporting effect size indices, all standard null-hypothesis testing was supplemented with a Bayesian estimation of the strength of evidence in favor of the null hypothesis, which compares a model that assumes a significant effect to one that assumes a null effect (Masson, 2011; Wagenmakers, 2007).
+Partial-eta squared (ηp2) and Cohen’s d effect size estimates were computed for all significant analyses of variance (ANOVAs) and t-tests, respectively.
+We report traditional p-values for all non-significant comparisons, which are further supplemented with a Bayesian estimation of the strength of evidence in favor of the null hypothesis, which compares a model that assumes a significant effect to one that assumes a null effect (Masson, 2011; Wagenmakers, 2007).
 This analysis returns a probability estimate termed pBIC (Bayesian Information Criterion) which represents a probability estimate that the null hypothesis is retained.
 Unlike other commonly used estimates (e.g., Bayes factors; Kass & Rafferty, 1995), pbic does not make use of arbitrary cut off scores to determine magnitude or strength of evidence for/against the null and instead, simply provides a probability estimate regarding the reliability reported null effects.
 Therefore, all null effects found using standard null-hypothesis significance testing are accompanied by a pBIC estimate.

 In the following analyses, we first examine mean error rates across trial types (pure, alternating switch, alternating nonswitch, random switch, and random nonswitch) and switch costs (local vs. global).
 We then assess changes in mean RTs across trial types and switch costs.
 Following the design of Huff et al. (2015), all RT analyses only included correct trials.
 Additionally, we employed a pre-analysis trimming procedure to reduce the likelihood of RT analyses being disproportionately influenced by extreme scores, which likely reflect a lack of task engagement.
 RT outliers were computed at the participant level and were defined as any responses occurring three standard deviations above or below of each participant’s respective mean.
 Across participants and block types, this process removed fewer than 2% of all total trials.

-Next, mean Vincentiles were plotted for each trial type and switch cost type to produce the RT distribution profile.
-Finally, both mean RTs and RT switch costs were fit to an ex-gaussian distribution to assess tau parameter changes as a function of trial type.
+For completeness, the Appendix reports a set of distributional analyses modeled after Tse et al. (2010) and Huff et al. (2015).
+These analyses first compare mean Vincentiles for each trial type and switch cost type before fitting each measure to an ex-gaussian distribution to assess tau parameter changes as a function of trial type.

 Mean Error Rates

 Mean error rates as a function of trial type are reported in Table 1.
 Overall, participants committed the most errors on alternating-runs switch trials (6.12%), followed by random switch trials (5.17%), alternating-runs non-switch trials (3.49%), pure trials (3.25%), and random non-switch trials (3.01%).
-A one-way repeated measures ANOVA confirmed that error rates differed as a function of trial type, F(4, 352) = 20.29, MSE = 8.16, η2G = .09.
-Post-hoc t-tests, revealed that this effect was driven by increased errors for switch trials relative to nonswitch and pure trials, ts ≥ 3.63, ds ≥ 0.43.
+A one-way repeated measures ANOVA confirmed that error rates differed as a function of trial type, F(4, 352) = 20.29, MSE = 8.16, ηp2 = .19.
+Post-hoc t-tests revealed that this effect was driven by increased errors for switch trials relative to nonswitch and pure trials, ts ≥ 3.63, ds ≥ 0.43.
 For switch trials, mean error rates were marginally greater when trials were presented using alternating runs than random sequencing, t(88) = 1.92, SEM = 0.50, p = .06, d = 0.21, pBIC = .60.
 However, no differences were detected between pure and nonswitch trials, regardless of switch trial sequencing, ts < 1, ps ≥ .48, pBICs ≥ .88.